48 Things To Do In Tucson When It’s Too Hot!

 43. Escape the heat with a nice relaxing pot of tea

 Although Seven Cups is by far the most refined and authentic tea experience in Tucson, The Scented Leaf Lounge is another decent option.
 This one is a bit more convenient with 2 locations, one at Main Gate Square near the University of Arizona and another downtown.
 They offer a very diverse selection of loose leaf teas in a contemporary setting.
+Lots of refreshing caffeine-free herbal as well as immune boosting and cooling green tea options on the menu.
 Pricing is cheap and teas are very flavorful.
 The Scented Leaf is popular place to work or read while enjoying a nice mug of tea, and makes for a great afternoon escape during the summer.

 Location: 943 E University Blvd #165 & 308 E Congress St